ArishaArif/environmental-violation-detection/README.md

 # Environmental Violation Detection System

-An AI-powered system designed to detect environmental violations (such as vehicle littering and exhaust smoke) from CCTV footage, extract license plate numbers using ANPR, and log incidents into a central management dashboard.
+An AI-powered system designed to detect environmental violations (such as vehicle littering) from CCTV footage, extract license plate numbers using ANPR, and log incidents into a central management dashboard.

 ---